 The SuperB vertex detector can be considered as the evolution of the BABAR one.
-It is capable of maintaining adequate performances for time-dependent measurements in presence of a lower boost of the center-of-mass frame (CM) ( $\beta\gamma=0.24$ compared to $\beta\gamma=0.55$ of BABAR) and much higher background, mainly related to the increased istantaneous luminosity of about a factor 100 higher with respect to BABAR.
+It is capable of maintaining adequate performance for time-dependent measurements in presence of a lower boost of the center-of-mass frame (CM) ($\beta\gamma=0.24$ compared to $\beta\gamma=0.55$ of BABAR) and much higher background, mainly related to the increased istantaneous luminosity of about a factor 100 higher with respect to BABAR.

-The beampipe has a small radius of about 1.0 cm which allows the positioning of the innermost layer of the SVT (Layer0) at an average radius of about 1.6 cm.
-The addional Layer0 measurement along with the low radial material budget of the beampipe $(0.42\% X_0)$ and Layer0 (0.45\% $X_0$ ), is crucial for improving the decay vertex reconstruction of the Bmesons and obtaining adequate proper time resolution for time-dependent CP violation measurements.
-The small size of the luminous region, about $(1 \times 1) \mu m^2$ in the transverse plane, also contributes to the improvement of the decay vertex reconstruction when imposing the constraint that the particles are originated from the interaction point.
+The beampipe features a reduced radius of about 1.0 cm which allows the positioning of the innermost layer of the T (Layer0) at an Layer0 measurement along with the low radial material budget of the pipe $(0.42\% X_0)$ and of Layer0 $(0.45\% X_0)$, is crucial for improving the decay vertex reconstruction of the Bmesons and obtaining adequate proper-time resolution for time-dependent CP violation measurements.
+In addition, the small size of the luminous region, about $(1 \times 1) \mu m^2$ in the transverse plane, also contributes to the improvement of the decay vertex reconstruction when imposing the constraint that the particles are originated from the interaction point.
+The baseline solution for the Layer0 is based on short strip technology and an upgrade to psi s foreseen.